hw446/hw446.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Traffic Engineering, Tongji University, 2015
+* B.S. in Software Engineering, Fuzhou University, 2015
 * Ph.D in CS, University of Chinese Academy of Sciences (Institute of Computing Technology, CAS), 2020 (expected)